samanasevana/samanasevanasite/src/content/support/07-notes-on-offering-support.md

 ---
-title: "How to offer other miscellaneous support?"
+title: "How can I offer other miscellaneous support?"
 ---

 Other things do come up from time to time as things that would be useful, books, nail clippers, or rides, or transportation costs, or other things.